gageracer/mysql/README.md

 To run it: clone the repo then `npm i` or `pnpm i` if you have pnpm.
-Then run the index.js with node.
+Then run the index.js with node `node index.js`.
 You should have the page in your `localhost:3000/`.
 I have failed get the response back to the page, my query works, but It also gets stuck on the server.
 This was my first attempt for something like this and I enjoyed the challenge.